Mashantucket Pequot Tribe: Present day

-On October 18, 1983, President Ronald Reagan signed the Connecticut Indian Land Claims Settlement Act which included Federal recognition of the Mashantucket Pequot tribe.
-They were the eighth American Indian tribe to gain Federal recognition through an act of Congress rather than through the administrative process of the Bureau of Indian Affairs (BIA) and Department of Interior.
+On October 18, 1983, President Ronald Reagan signed the Connecticut Indian Land Claims Settlement Act which included federal recognition of the Mashantucket Pequot tribe.
+They were the eighth American Indian tribe to gain federal recognition through an act of Congress rather than through the administrative process of the Bureau of Indian Affairs (BIA) and Department of Interior.
 The Mashantucket Pequots have since added to their land holdings by purchase and placed the additional lands into trust with the BIA on behalf of the tribe.
 As of the 2000 census, their total land area was 2.17 sqmi.

 In 1994 it purchased, and later developed further, what is now known as The Spa at Norwich Inn in Norwich, Connecticut.

 Controversies

 The Bureau of Indian Affairs had established criteria by which tribes seeking recognition had to document cultural and community continuity, a political organization, and related factors.
 Among the criteria are having to prove continuous existence as a recognized community since 1900, with internal government and tribal rules for membership.

 In 1993, Donald Trump said that the owners of Foxwoods casino "did not look like real Indians."
 He became a key investor with the Paucatuck Eastern Pequots who were seeking federal recognition.

-In his book Without Reservation: The Making of America's Most Powerful Indian Tribe and Foxwoods the World's Largest Casino (2001), Jeff Benedict argues that the Mashantuckets are not descended from the historical Pequot tribe, but rather from the Narragansett tribe.
-Spokesmen for the Pequots denounced the book and asserted that Benedict's genealogical research was inherently flawed, as it failed to reflect the correct descendant lineages for the Mashantucket Pequot people identified on the 1900 and 1910 US Censuses.
+In his book Without Reservation: The Making of America's Most Powerful Indian Tribe and Foxwoods the World's Largest Casino (2001), Jeff Benedict argues that the Mashantuckets are not descended from the historical Pequot tribe, but rather from the Narragansett people.
+Spokesmen for the Pequots denounced the book and asserted that Benedict's genealogical research was inherently flawed, as it failed to reflect the correct descendant lineages for the Mashantucket Pequot people identified on the 1900 and 1910 U.S. Censuses.
 Laurence Hauptman argued with Benedict's assertions on the genealogy of current members, and anthropologist Katherine A. Spilde also criticized it.

-In 2002, the Eastern Pequot Tribal Nation of North Stonington, Connecticut briefly gained federal recognition, as did the Schaghticoke Tribal Nation in 2004.
-The State of Connecticut challenged these approvals, however, and the Bureau of Indian Affairs revoked recognition of both in 2005.
-It was the first time since the 1970s that the agency had terminated any federally recognized tribe.

-Tribal membership rules
+Tribal citizenship rules

 The Mashantucket Pequot tribe receives numerous requests from individuals applying for admission as members.
-They base tribal membership on an individual proving descent, by recognized genealogical documentation, from one or more members of eleven families included on the 1900 US census of the tribe.
+They base tribal membership on an individual proving descent, by recognized genealogical documentation, from one or more members of eleven families included on the 1900 U.S. census of the tribe.

 Each federally recognized tribe has the authority to set its own membership/citizenship rules.
 Their descent rules are similar to the Cherokee Nation's reliance on proven direct descent from those Cherokee listed in the early 20th-century Dawes Rolls.
 CBS News reported in May 2000 that the tribal membership had voted to drop the requirement that tribal applicants have a minimum percentage of Mashantucket Pequot blood.
 However, the tribe has since begun to require genetic testing of newborn children whose parents are tribal members, to establish maternity and paternity.